Singularity-Coder/Instant-Kotlin/README.md

 fun getScore(value: Int): Int = 2 * value
 ```
 #### Method
+Methods in Kotlin are functions that are called on objects.
+So they have to be inside a class.
 ```Kotlin
 fun Int.triple(): Int {
   return this * 3